 Host Families (1)

-Host families are only obligated to provide a spare bedroom and access to a bathroom, laundry facilities and a kitchen.
-Each player is responsible for their own food and transportation.
-However, the host family may choose to include the player in family meals and/or activities.
+Host families are only obligated to provide a spare bedroom, access to a bathroom, laundry facilities, and a kitchen.
+Each player is responsible for their own food and transportation, although host families may include the player in family meals and activities.

 Hosting a Blues player can be a rewarding experience for the host family.
 Blues players are excellent role models for young children and teenagers, and are great company for the entire household.
 Often players and host families share friendship that lasts well beyond the end of the season.
 The Blues will host a BBQ dinner for the host families and the players at the end of the season and also will be recognized at a home game toward the end of the year.

-1. Season tickets for each full-time resident of
+1. Season tickets for each family member (Admission to Fireworks and Playoffs)

 2. Twenty (20) food vouchers per family (value $100)